New York Giants 2021 NFL Free Agency Preview - Big Blue Interactive

-As is always the case, there are fans of the New York Giants who are optimistic about the team’s future while there are others who are pessimistic.
+As is always the case, there are fans of the New York Giants are optimistic about the team’s future while there are others who are pessimistic.
 That’s just human nature.
 Regarding the 2021 edition of the franchise, the optimism is largely based on confidence in Head Coach Joe Judge and his staff.
 The negativity is mainly due to a lack of faith in ownership and the front office.
 But a cursory review of the existing roster doesn’t help either.

 The Cliff Note’s version of this article is that the roster is still a mess.